Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 Tips:
 A `Union` requires at least two types and is more useful with types that are not consistent with each other.
-For example,
-usage of `Union[int, float]` is not necessary since `int` is consistent with `float` -- just use `float`.
-It's also recommended trying to
-avoid having functions return `Union` types as it causes the user to need to understand/parse through the return value before acting on it.
+For example, usage of `Union[int, float]` is not necessary since `int` is consistent with `float` -- just use `float`.
+It's also recommended trying to avoid having functions return `Union` types as it causes the user to need to understand/parse through the return value before acting on it.
 Sometimes this can be resolved by using an [overload]().

 ### Use typing.Optional when a parameter default is None

-Python's typing docs for Optional explain that
+Python's typing docs for [Optional](https://docs.python.org/3/library/typing.html#typing.Optional) explain that

 > Optional[X] is equivalent to X | None (or Union[X, None])

 This is somewhat confusingly named.
-This means that `Optional` should only be used when an argument can be either something _or_ None.
+This means that `Optional` should only be used when an argument can be either something _or_ `None`.
 For example, `Optional` usage is appropriate here:

 ```python
 from typing import Optional